-Years ago I played in a band that released over 10 albums.
-I recently discovered that the albums are selling well to this day.
-I have not received a dime in 25 years.
-I did not write any tunes, therefore cannot seek help from ASCAP.
-Do I have any rights to redeem past royalties?
+Years ago, I played in a band.
+We mostly earned our money through small gigs, although we did release several albums.
+I recently discovered that the albums are selling modestly well to this day.
+I have not received a dime in royalties, however, and was never contacted by the production company.
+I did not write any of the lyrics or music myself.
+Do I have any rights to redeem past or future royalties?

-If you were a sideman -- that is, a hired musician and not a member of the band -- you may be entitled to payments under a union or related arrangement.
+Finally, consider a last possibility for payment if you were a "sideman."
+Sidemen are hired musicians who are not formal members of the band.
+Union musicians may be entitled to payments under a union or related arrangement.

-Union musicians in the United States and United Kingdom are entitled to payments if they performed on recordings distributed by major label and some independent label recordings.
+Union musicians in the United States and United Kingdom are entitled to payments if they performed on recordings distributed by major and some independent labels.
 In the U.K., there's an organization known as Phonographic Performance Limited (PPL) that distributes money to performers who have played on recordings released by British record companies.
-Its website is www.ppluk.com.

-If the albums were recorded under a union arrangement and the album is released by a U.S. record company, contact the American Federation of Musicians in the U.S. at www.afm.org.
+If the albums were recorded under a union arrangement and the album is released by a U.S. record company, contact the American Federation of Musicians, the world's largest union of musicians.